Sea Skua: Design

 With the missile weighing only 320 lb at launch, a Lynx helicopter can carry up to four, two on each wing pylon.
 The booster is a Royal Ordnance (now Roxel UK) "Redstart" steel body, while the sustainer is a Royal Ordnance "Matapan" light alloy body.
 The missile flies at high subsonic speed to a range of up to 15.5 mi.
 The official range is declared to be 15 km, but this is widely exceeded.
 The missile has two sensors: a semi-active radar homing system by Marconi Defence Systems, and a Thomson-TRT AHV-7 radar altimeter (which is also used by the Exocet missile), built under licence by British Aerospace Defence Systems.

 The missile is launched into a cruise at a preselected altitude, with four settings for different surface conditions.
-The launching helicopter illuminates the target with its radar, normally the specially developed Ferranti Seaspray.
+The launching helicopter illuminates the target with its radar, normally the Seaspray.
 As it approaches the pre-programmed location of the target, the missile climbs to a higher altitude in order to acquire the radar signal for final homing.
 This allows it to fly below the horizon for much of the journey, reducing the chance it will be noticed and allow the target to attempt to escape.
 On impact it penetrates the hull of a ship before detonating the 62 lb blast fragmentation warhead.
 A semi armour piercing (SAP) warhead is also available; this contains 9 kg of RDX, aluminium and wax.
 The fuze is an impact-delayed model.